SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 provides the main mechanism of control, but it is based on the flawed assumption that only one hierarchy exists to organize information.
-As permissions are directly tied to specific documents in the hierarchy, the granularity of user control is limited.
+As permissions are directly tied to specific documents, the granularity of user control is limited;
+and so is that of [_provenance_ and _trust_](cite:describes ProvenanceTrust), which seem to be implicitly tied to the notion of a document.
 For the birthday and dating apps, address information should _not_ be part of the contact document;
 in contrast, the contacts app